thenameisrohit/GepSpotter/README.md

 Check of the Website on : https://h88jk8.csb.app/

-To run the code in LocalHost using npm run start
+To run the code in LocalHost using: "npm run start"